prisma/prisma-client-extensions/readonly-client/README.md

 ## Caveats

-Prisma Client extensions are currently in [Preview](https://www.prisma.io/docs/about/prisma/releases#preview).
 This extension is provided as an example only.
 It is not intended to be used in production environments.

 Please read [the documentation on `query` extensions](https://www.prisma.io/docs/concepts/components/prisma-client/client-extensions/query) for more information.